-Sport / PE uniform can only be worn to and from school on Wednesdays or if participating in a sporting event / training before or after school.
+Sport / PE uniform can be worn on Wednesdays.
+Sports / PE uniform can only be worn to and from school if participating in a sporting event / training before or after school.
+You cannot wear PE uniform to and from school for any other reason.